Rcoppee/Cyclospora_taxonomy/variant_calling/readme.md

 tools/clean.sh
 ```

-which removes unsupported positions and formats the pileup for downstream analyses.
+which formats the pileup for downstream analyses.

 ### Input